 - Tomatoes – are easy to raise from seed from March on a warm windowsill with plenty of light, or buy plants from your garden centre in May.
 They need nutrient-dense soil.
 Sun-ripened tomatoes from your garden will beat the taste of any you can buy.
 ‘Bush’ tomatoes are the easiest as they don’t need to be staked or trained and grow happily outside in pots, hanging baskets or grow bags.

-- Beans – are good yielders and use the vertical space rather than taking up ground level space.
+- Broad beans – are good yielders and use the vertical space rather than taking up ground level space.
 Easy to grow from seed, water them well and harvest regularly – the more you pick, the more the plant will produce.
-Broad beans can be sown direct into the ground in March or April, or French, borlotti and runner beans the end of May/early June, for a harvest 12-14 weeks later.
+Broad beans can be sown direct into the ground in March or April.
+Sow French, borlotti and runner beans at the end of May/early June, for a harvest 12-14 weeks later.

 - Carrots – Sow early carrots under cloches in February, or wait until March or April in the open.
 For sweet, small carrots, sow every few weeks from early spring to late summer for a successional harvest from June to November.
-They like light soil, with plenty of organic matter dug in with full sun for early varieties, or some shade for maincrop varieties.
+They like light soil, with plenty of organic matter dug in with full sun for early varieties, or some shade for main crop varieties.
 Carrots can also be grown in containers and raised beds; thin out the seedlings in the evenings, firming down the soil to help prevent carrot fly.
 Water when the weather is dry.

 - Potatoes – Plant chitted seed potatoes in the ground or containers – early varieties in late March and main crops in April, ready to harvest in 10 to 13 weeks.
 They grow best in fertile, slightly acidic loose soil, and need regular watering.